Our team of specialist abuse lawyers act for individuals who may have suffered abuse relating to several group actions and schemes.

 If you or your child was once a victim of abuse while in the care of a Lambeth children’s home, let us help you get the compensation you deserve.
 Call our experts free on 0808 164 0808, or request a call back and one of our team will call you.

 Please note: this scheme will only run until 1st January 2022.
 Please get in touch with our team on 0808 164 0808 as soon as possible if you wish to bring a claim.

 The Jesus Army Abuse Compensation Scheme

-This scheme has yet to be set up by the Jesus Fellowship Church Trust, but it is expected to go live in 2021.
+This scheme has yet to be set up by the Jesus Fellowship Church Trust, but it is expected to go live later in 2022.

 The purpose of the scheme is to compensate both children and adults who suffered abuse whilst in the care of the Jesus Fellowship Church, which was also known as the “Jesus Army.”

 Since the death of Jesus Army founder Noel Stanton in 2009, many allegations of abuse from both children and adults have surfaced.
 Since then, a number of people have been convicted of carrying out abuse at the Jesus Fellowship Church.
 There have also been allegations that the abuse had been covered up by senior members in the Church.

 Malcolm Johnson and his team advise the Jesus Fellowship Survivors Association, which has been set up to support victims of abuse in the Church.

 When will I be able to claim under the scheme?

 The scheme is expected to go live this year, but its inception depends largely on the sale by the Church of its properties.
 It is thought that the scheme will be similar to the Lambeth Children’s Home Redress Scheme, with a points based system and a maximum compensation payment.